Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 You can also skip the last step and instead open `build/arionum-gpu-miner.sln` with Visual Studio 2015 or 2017, then in the toolbar select `Release / x64` then `Build Menu -> Build Solution`.

 ## Versions release notes

+#### Version 1.5.1
+* show cuda / opencl version used for building in welcome msg
+* reduced minimum Cmake version to 3.5 (for Ubuntu 16)
+* on Linux, if CUDA sdk not installed will only compile OpenCL miner
+* fixed various Linux compilation issues

 #### Version 1.5.0
 * reusing same buffers for CPU & GPU blocks (improves stability, less hashrate loss on block change)